bec-archer/SR80-Manuals/user-manual.md

 - **Equipment** — what the item IS (Cylinder, Pump, Hose, Other...)
 - **Mach Type** — what it came off of (Forklift, Excavator, Skid Steer...) — only shows up in job intake if Machine Type is turned on in Shop Settings
 - **Brand** — who made the machine (Caterpillar, John Deere, Komatsu...) — only shows up in job intake if Machine Brand is turned on in Shop Settings
-- **Service** — the Reason for Service pills on the intake form
+- **Issues** — the Reason for Service pills on the intake form
-- **Issues** — the repair checklist items techs check off when marking work done
+- **Repairs** — the repair checklist items techs check off when marking work done
 - **Waiting** — the reasons shown in the Waiting flag picker on Tech Station (e.g., "Waiting on Parts", "Waiting on Seals").
 Comes pre-seeded with 4 defaults

 Switch between lists using the tabs at the top of the screen.